 Platelet production is increased.
-Platelet survival is usually normal, although it may decrease due to splenic sequestration and in patients with erythromelalgia with digital ischemia.
+Platelet survival is usually normal, although it may decrease due to splenic sequestration or, in patients with erythromelalgia, digital ischemia.

-In elderly patients with atherosclerosis, increased platelets may lead to serious bleeding or, more commonly, thrombosis.
+Increased platelets may lead to serious bleeding or, more commonly, thrombosis.
 Thrombosis is the major cause of morbidity and mortality.
 Recent studies indicate that an elevated leukocyte count is a major independent risk factor for thromboses.
 Although anecdotally (and intuitively), elevated platelet count may increase the risk of thrombosis, one study found an inverse relationship between absolute platelet count and thrombotic risk.
-Bleeding is more likely with extreme thrombocytosis (ie, > 1.5 million platelets/μL) due to an acquired von Willebrand's factor deficiency.
+Bleeding is more likely with extreme thrombocytosis (ie, > 1.5 million platelets/μL) due to an acquired deficiency of von Willebrand factor.

 Symptoms and Signs